 Google Data Studio charts with data labels only for min and max values

-Information displayed by default in an interactive report must be chosen preciously, and it is particularly the case for data labels in a time series chart.
+Information displayed by default inside an interactive report must be chosen preciously, and it is particularly the case for data labels in a time series chart.

 So let’s take care of the data-pixel ratio dynamically inside a Google Data Studio dashboard, like we do for a presentation.
 Let’s display only min and max values of a time series chart with a simple home-made solution.